 Areas of quarry sites often do not have internet connectivity or onsite electrical infrastructure in place.
 It can be challenging to provide a CCTV security system to keep these areas secure.
 Systems can be provided as a temporary solution for building sites, powered by a generator or battery pack.

-At Netwatch, the Commander Unit is our portable system offering.
-The Commander can be connected to the mains or a generator.
-In addition to this, Netwatch is the only provider of a CCTV unit that can be completely self-powered using hybrid gas technology.
+We offer a portable system which can be deployed rapidly on your quarry.
+This system can be connected to the mains or a generator.
 This temporary unit can be installed without the need for electricity, construction, cabling or communication works.
 This self-powered CCTV unit offers many benefits to the quarry sites.

 What made temporary CCTV an efficient option?